RaVeR76/Bedroom-DJ/README.md

 * More raves stories but not all mine, maybe users could attribute to like in a comments section or in a forum, as Rave Stories are the ulimate stories because we got up to all sorts of mad stuff.
 * Obviously, new Tour Dates as in a few months the current ones will have expired and I will have wrecked bedrooms all around the world.

-I know this is my first site
+I know this is my first site but look at me with my possible future website implementations ha ha (feeling good bro)

 # Technologies Utilised